-10. Call for the Dates of Future Board & Committee Meetings
+10. Call for the Dates of Future Board & Committee Meetings 9:09 a.m.

-9:09 a.m.
 Ms. Bennett noted the following upcoming meetings:

-Audit, Finance & Administration Committee: Friday August 20, 2021 8:30 AM Board of Commissioners Meeting: Friday September 24, 2021 8:30 AM

-11. Motion to move Executive Session (if needed)
+Audit, Finance & Administration Committee: Friday August 20, 2021 8:30 AM Board of Commissioners Meeting: Friday September 24, 2021 8:30 AM 11.
+Motion to move Executive Session (if needed) 9:09 a.m.

-9:09 a.m.
 Chair Simmons requested a motion to allow the Committee to move into closed session as permitted under Bi-State Development Board Policy, Chapter 10, Section 10.080, (D) (1) - Legal, (D) (10) - Security, and (D) (16) - Rail, Bus or Facilities Safety and Accidents.
-He also noted that that the information being provided in Executive Session is for information only, and no votes will be needed; therefore, if there are no objections, he would also recommend that the meeting be adjourned at the Executive Session, without returning to the Open Meeting.
+He also noted that the information being provided in Executive Session is for information only, and no votes will be needed; therefore, if there are no objections, he would also recommend that the meeting be adjourned at the Executive Session, without returning to the Open Meeting.
 A motion to move into Executive Session was made by Commissioner Windmiller and seconded by Commissioner Brown.
-A roll call vote was taken as follows:

-Rose Windmiller - Yea

-Vernal Brown - Yea

-Pred Pestello - Yea

-Nate Johnson - Yea

-Sam Gladney - Yea

-Herbert Simmons - Yea

-Derrick Cox - Yea

-Irma Golliday - Yea

-Justin Zimmerman - Yea

-Terry Beach - Yea

-The motion passed unanimously, and the Committee moved into Executive Session at 9:11 a.m.
+A roll call vote was taken as follows: Rose Windmiller - Yea Vernal Brown - Yea Fred Pestello - Yea Nate Johnson - Yea Sam Gladney - Yea Herbert Simmons - Yea Derrick Cox - Yea Irma Golliday - Yea Justin Zimmerman - Yea Terry Beach - Yea The motion passed unanimously, and the Committee moved into Executive Session at 9:11 a.m.
+12. Adjournment 9:43 a.m.

-9:43 a.m.
 In Executive Session, Chair Simmons asked if there was any further business, and being none, Commissioner Windmiller made a motion to adjourn the meeting.
 The motion was seconded by Commissioner Brown.
-A roll call vote was taken as follows:

-Rose Windmiller - Yea

-Vernal Brown - Yea

-Pred Pestello - Yea

-Nate Johnson - Yea

-Herbert Simmons - Yea

-Derrick Cox - Yea

-Irma Golliday - Yea

-Justin Zimmerman - Yea

-Terry Beach - Yea

-The motion passed unanimously, and the meeting was adjourned at approximately 9:43 a.m.

-Bi-State Development Agency Board of Commissioners Open Session Agenda Item September 24, 2021

-Subject: Contract Award - Brentwood Facility & Bus Cleaning Service

-Presentation: Jessica Mefford-Miller, Executive Director - Metro Transit;

-Thomas Curran, Executive Vice President, Administration
+A roll call vote was taken as follows: Rose Windmiller - Yea Herl Vernal Brown - Yea Den Fred Pestello - Yea Irma Nate Johnson - Yea Just Sam Gladney - Yea Terr Herbert Simmons - Yea Derrick Cox - Yea Irma Golliday - Yea Justin Zimmerman - Yea Ferry Beach - Yea The motion passed unanimously, and the meeting was adjourned at approximately 9:43 a.m.
+Deputy Secretary to the Board of Commissioners Bi-State Development From: Taulby Roach, President and Chief Executive Officer Subject: Contract Award - Brentwood Facility & Bus Cleaning Service Disposition: Approval Presentation: Jessica Mefford-Miller, Executive Director - Metro Transit; Thomas Curran, Executive Vice President, Administration Objective:

 To present to the Board of Commissioners for approval, a request to authorize the President & CEO to enter into a contract with World Management, Inc., to provide cleaning services for facility and buses at Metro's Brentwood Facility.
+Background:

 On November 10, 2020, Bi-State Development (BSD) issued solicitation 21-RFP-106870-BH/TJ Brentwood Facility & Bus Cleaning Service to obtain a qualified firm to provide all equipment, supplies, materials, labor, supervision, staff, and transportation necessary to provide cleaning of buses and facility at Metro's Brentwood location.
 The solicitation was advertised on BSD/Metro's iSupplier website.
 A Disadvantaged Business Enterprise (DBE) Goal of 5% was recommended for this project.
 The contract period of performance consists of five (5) years with funds to be committed annually for cleaning of buses and facility at Metro's Brentwood Facility.
+Analysis: